rbpollock/labboNetwork/docs/concepts/index.md

 ---
-description: Documentation for the Colony Network Smart Contracts
+description: Documentation for the Labbo Network Smart Contracts
 sidebar_position: 4
 ---